Guitar Humidifiers

 and humidity changes.
 If the temperature gets too cold and the

-air too dry, the wood of a guitar releases moisture and shrinks.
+air too dry, the guitar wood releases moisture and shrinks.

 down with it, resulting in poor action and string buzzing